cchitsiang/awesome-stars/topics.md

 ## markdown

 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
-- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - Build Your Eternal Digital Garden
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open-source personal knowledge management software, written in typescript and golang.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [crisp-oss/chappe](https://github.com/crisp-oss/chappe) - 🧑‍💻 Developer Docs builder.
 Write guides in Markdown and references in API Blueprint.
 Comes with a built-in search engine.
 - [purocean/yn](https://github.com/purocean/yn) - A highly extensible Markdown editor.
 Version control, AI completion, mind map, documents encryption, code snippet running, integrated terminal, chart embedding, HTML applets, Reveal.js, plug-in, and m